KatieLars/KatieLars.github.io/_posts/2018-05-27-postmodernist_rails_self_reference.markdown

 Here's how you do this:

-  Database:
+  **Database**
-    1. Create a users table like you normally would with your password_digest, username, email, etc.
+    1. Create a users table like you normally would with your ``password_digest``, username, email, etc.

     2. Create a join table called "friendships" (or whatever best describes the relationship between different users).
-This table will have a user_id and a friend_id as values.
+This table will have a `user_id` and a `friend_id` as values.
 Each unique friendship id describes that relationship.
 For example, if I'm friends with Joe, that one friendship will have an id to identify it (e.g. Friendship 543).

-  Models:
+  **Models**
     1. Create a Friendship and User model.
 Remember, the term friend just describes a type of user.

     2. User: Now a user has_many :friendships, but what we actually want to use is something like katie.friends, which should return a bunch of User objects associated to the user katie.
 So, we add has_many :friends, through: :friendships.
 Now ActiveRecord knows to look for friend_id as a column in friendships.

     3. Friendship: Each friendship belongs_to :user.
 That's the easy part.
 But we have to let the Friendship model know where to look for the friend_id (because we don't have a model called Friend, because friends are actually just fellow users).
-So you must include: belongs_to :friend, :class_name => "User".
+So you must include: `belongs_to :friend, :class_name => "User"`.
 Done.
 Now it knows to friend_id is really just another name for user_id.

   And that's it.
 You're wired.
 You tired?